cosmos/cosmos-sdk/docs/run-node/interact-node.md

 ### Programmtically via Go

-The following snippet shows how to
+The following snippet shows how to query the state using gRPC inside a Go program.
+The idea is to create a gRPC connection, and use the Protobuf-generated client code to query the gRPC server.

 ```go
 import (